AngelaCox/UX-Portfolio/_projects/simtics/medical-assistant-simulator.md

 ![3D rotational image]({{ site.url }}/images/paediatrics.png)

-This product is used by medical assistant trainees for interactive training.
+This product is used by nurse and medical assistant trainees for interactive training.
 Some of the available learning materials are:

 * Medical simulations where the student watches, then positions medical instruments in 3D space.
 * Labeled 3D images of figures, organs, equipment and figures that can be rotated in 3D space.